NicoStoll/SoftwareArchitecture/Exams/Exam - Wanner.md

 ## Name and briefly describe the most important 6 tasks of a Software Architect according to iSAQB

-- establish business case
+- **establish business case** - consider costs and benefits, and business value from client perspective, create and evaluate economically viable solutions
-- create architecture
+- **design/select architecture** - select potential architecture from existing solutions (compare costs and benefits, consider integration with existing systems), choose technologies (reuse proven frameworks, libraries, ...), design the system and thereby its architecture (define interfaces and dependencies)
-- evaluate architecture
+- **evaluate architecture** - Analyze and evaluate software architecture and architectural decisions(quantitative and qualitative assessment, adherence to requirements, identify and )
 - document architecture
 - guide & help implementation
 - refine requirements